n0ts4d/n0ts4d/README.md

-- 👋 Hi, I’m NotSAD
+- 👋 Hi, I’m purya
-- 👀 I’m interested in smokin'
+- 👀 I’m interested in living
-- 🌱 I’m currently learning how to live with demons
+- 🌱 I’m currently learning how to deal with unsolvable problems
-- 💞️ I’m looking to collaborate on opium gang
+- 💞️ I’m looking to collaborate on shisoka
-- 📫 How to reach me telegram.me/n0ts4d/
+- 📫 How to reach me telegram.me/bctheinternet/